ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

     return countriesWithRecovered;
 }
 ```
-`findRecoveredPatientsOfCountries` function uses a query expression to join the `dataTable` table with an array of strings `countries`.
-When the table is joined with the array, a condition is provided after `on` keyword.
-For every record in `dataTable`, all the elements in `countries` array, will be joined and the new array of tuples will have the country and number of recovered patients only if the condition after `on` keyword is satisfied for that particular pair of table record and element of array being joined.
+The `findRecoveredPatientsOfCountries` function uses a query expression to join the `dataTable` table with an array of strings named `countries`.
+When the table is joined with the array, a condition is provided after the `on` keyword.
+For every record in the `dataTable`, all the elements in the `countries` array will be joined and the new array of tuples will have the country and the number of recovered patients only if the condition after the `on` keyword is satisfied for that particular pair of table record and element of the array being joined.

-Now change the existing `main` function by calling the `findRecoveredPatientsOfCountries` function at the end to get number of the recovered patients.
-In this tutorial we will retrieve the number of recovered patients of USA, India, and Afghanistan.
-The updated `main` function looks like below.
+Now, change the existing `main` function by calling the `findRecoveredPatientsOfCountries` function at the end to get the number of recovered patients.
+In this tutorial, we will retrieve the number of recovered patients in the USA, India, and Afghanistan.
+The updated `main` function looks like the one below.

 ```ballerina
 public function main() {